 - Any application for mediation must be made with the written consent of both parties

-Further information with regards to mediation can be found on the IoM Courts of Justice website.
+Read more about mediation on the IoM Courts of Justice website.

 List of Mediators